panda1835/programming-language/new-language-checklist.md

 + [ ] Does this language come with a recommended programming environment?
 What is it?
 If not, how did you pick the one that you'll be using?
 + [ ] How do you run "Hello, World!" program in that language?
 + [ ] How do you write comments in your language?

+## 3. Learning Resources
++ [ ]  Where will you get information about this language when it's time to start programming in it?
+Provide a list of the names of books, website URLs, or any other resources that relate to your language in particular.